merenlab/merenlab.org/_posts/anvio/2016-06-18-installing-third-party-software.md

 **Citation**: [http://hmmer.org/](http://hmmer.org/)

-Go to your terminal, adn type `hmmscan -h`, if you get an error, you need to install HMMER, if the version number is less than 3.1, you ned to update it.
+Go to your terminal, and type `hmmscan -h`, if you get an error, you need to install HMMER, if the version number is less than 3.1, you need to update it.

 Here is how to install v3.1b2: